SRJPE/JPE-datasets/scripts/rst/deer-creek/deer_creek_rst_data_qc.md

 **NA and Unknown Values**

--   2.2 % of values in the `length` column are NA.
+-   2.2 % of values in the `fork_length` column are NA.

 ### Variable: `weight`

 Weight of the fish captured.
-Units?
-Waiting on Matt.
+Units: grams

 **Plotting weight**